JahdaiF/post-install-config/README.md

 <img width="1559" height="948" alt="Screenshot (1362)" src="https://github.com/user-attachments/assets/46549685-a69f-46ec-a9d8-1c1e5f045368" />

 <h2> 2.
 Configure Roles</h2>
 Now that you are in the <b>Admin Panel</b>, we will create a Role to define specific permissions for your staff.
 Roles are used to manage staff authorizations.
+They establish a specific set of access rights which are granted to Agents based on their responsibilities.

+Now that you are in the <b>Admin Panel</b>, we will create a Role to define specific permissions for your staff.
+Roles are used to manage staff authorizations.
 They establish a specific set of access rights which are granted to Agents based on their responsibilities. <br>

  1. Go to <b>Agents</b> &#8594; <b>Roles</b> <br>